yukihito23/Exile_Scavenge/README.md

 > ## Installation:
 >
-> 1. Drop the custom, the holdactions, dialogs, Exile_Client_Overrides and Exile_Server_Overrides folders + the CfgFunctions.cpp, CfgExileScavange.cpp, CfgExileHoldActions.cpp files into the root of your mission directory.
+> 1. Drop the bootstrap, core, holdactions, dialogs, Exile_Client_Overrides and Exile_Server_Overrides folders + the CfgFunctions.cpp,   CfgExileScavange.cpp, CfgExileHoldActions.cpp files into the root of your mission directory.
 > 2. Merge the content of the provided description.ext with your Exile missions description.ext.
 >
 > So it looks like this for example:
 >
 >	  #include "CfgFunctions.cpp"
 >	  #include "CfgExileScavange.cpp"
 >	  #include "CfgExileHoldActions.cpp"
 >